noname-project/miningpool/README.md

 make
 ```

-This will require time to download and install or necessary things.
+**!!!
+WARNING !!!** At first deploy this will require time to download and install or necessary things.
+Moreover you will need 50+ GB disk space and 8GB+ RAM to sync all blockchains simultaneously.
+Syncing will take hours (one night for example).
+If you have not enough RAM or disk space
+you can stop some dockers.

 ### Available ports